DRAMA

 Year 10

 GCSE Drama is an exciting and dynamic course which builds on the creative and inter-personal skills developed at Key Stage 3 using the WJEC/ Eduqas syllabus.
-The skills learnt in drama are highly valued in any walk of life including teamwork, creativity & imagination and being able to confidently present yourself in front of others.
+The skills learnt in drama are highly valued in any walk of life including teamwork, creativity & imagination as well as being able to work with others and confidently present ideas produced in front of others.

 In Year 10 the components studied will introduce students to the conventions, forms, techniques, strategies of drama as well as the written skill.
 Through a range of workshops and explorations they will learn:

-• how to create a character focussing on voice and physicality and maintain it in a performance
+how to create a believable character focussing on voice and physicality and maintain it in a performance

-• how to analyse and evaluate their own work in performance
+how to analyse and evaluate their own work and that of other in performance

-Year 10 will complete a number of opportunities to devise work, experience more detailed and written evaluation, practice supporting evidence and component one performances.
-They will explore the set text DNA and have the opportunity to watch live theatre to help prepare them for their final exam.
+Year 10 will have a number of opportunities to devise work, in order to experience more detailed written evaluation, practice supporting evidence and produce component one performances.
+They will explore the set text I Love You mum, I Promise I Won’t Die and have the opportunity to watch at least one example of live theatre to help prepare them for the component 3 section B in their final exam.

 Year 11